 - Click the Managed API option.

-Provide the production endpoint, which is http://ws.cdyne.com/phoneverify/phoneverify.asmx in this example, and click Manage.
+Select Endpoint type as HTTP/SOAP endpoint, provide the production endpoint, which is http://ws.cdyne.com/phoneverify/phoneverify.asmx in this example, and click Manage.

 Alternatively, in the implementation stage, you can deploy the API as a prototype.
 APIs are deployed as Prototypes for testing purposes.
 If you deploy the API as a prototype, you will be able to invoke the API without subscriptions.
 Refer Create a Prototyped API with an Inline Script for more information on deploying APIs as prototypes.